 In the past, coins were made of precious metals such as gold and silver.
 Nowadays, coins and banknotes are produced from cheap and durable materials.
 The gold standard was introduced as a measure of value.
 Coins and banknotes could be exchanged for gold on the basis of this standard.
 The gold standard has been abandoned, but the gold stock still functions as an anchor of trust.

 Where is the gold?

 The Dutch gold reserves are kept in various locations in the world.
-Part of it is stored in the Netherlands, but most of it is stored in other countries: the United States, Canada and the United Kingdom.
-Our own gold vault stores 15,000 bars of gold, worth around EUR 10 billion and representing a third (31%) of the total gold stock.
-Another third (31%) is located in New York.
-This gold is stored in the vaults of the Federal Reserve Bank, on Manhattan's granite rocks.
-A further 38% is stored in the vaults of the Canadian and UK central banks in Ottawa and London.
+Of the total reserves, 31% is kept in the Netherlands in DNB’s gold vault.
+Another 31% is located in New York.
+This gold is stored in the vaults of the Federal Reserve Bank of New York, built on Manhattan’s granite rocks.
+A further 38% is stored in the vaults of the Bank of Canada, in Ottawa, and the Bank of England, in London.

 DNB’s gold vault